 Recipe 5: 100 Healthy Recipes Challenge: Yotam Ottolenghi’s Tomato Party, is such an easy recipe to follow.
 All you need is tomatoes of different colours and sizes, fresh herbs and couscous to make this Roasted Tomato Couscous Salad.
 A totally healthy and fresh salad, it is filling enough for lunch on a hot summers day.

 You may use any variety of tomato and in a proportion that you prefer for the Tomato Couscous Salad.
 The more the mix of colours, the prettier the salad and the more varied the flavour.
-I had some Roma tomatoes which are a bright red when cut, heirloom purple black cherry tomatoes which are green on the inside, a cluster of cherry tomatoes on the vine, ranging from pale pink to peach to yellow, and a bright green tomato.
+I had some Roma tomatoes which are a bright red when cut, heirloom purple black cherry tomatoes which are green on the inside, a cluster of cherry tomatoes on the vine, ranging from pale pink to peach to yellow, and bright green.

 Colourful salad bursting with flavours and textures.
 Roasted tomatoes, Peppers and Figs with a cherry tomato sauce, mint, parsley and purple basil and a dressing of lemon juice and white wine vinegar. (more…)